nlesc-recruit/cudawrappers/README.dev.md

 ### Verification

 1. Make sure the new release is added to Zenodo (see <https://zenodo.org/record/6076447>)
-1. Make sure the online documentation is built for the latest release (see <https://cudawrappers.readthedocs.io/en/latest/>)
+1. Activate the latest release documentation at <https://readthedocs.org/projects/cudawrappers/versions/>